A durable execution engine for running tasks durably and resiliently.

 Tasks can range from being a simple function to a complex workflow.
 The tasks are resilient to logic failures, process failures, network connectivity issues, and other transient errors.
 The tasks logic should be idempotent as they may be executed multiple times if there is a process failure or if the task is retried.

-npm install durable-execution
+npm install effect durable-execution

-pnpm add durable-execution
+pnpm add effect durable-execution

-import { DurableExecutor } from 'durable-execution'
+import { childTask, DurableExecutor } from 'durable-execution'

-const executor = new DurableExecutor(storage)
+const executor = await DurableExecutor.make(storage)

 async function app() {